 Water, Plumbing and Bathroom Fittings

-Repair Category 1
+Repair Category

 Notes No significant defects evident.

 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
+Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

 Heating and Hot Water Repair Category 1 Notes It is assumed that the heating and hot water systems have been installed in accordance with all relevant regulations and thereafter maintained on a regular basis.
-Boilers and central heating systems should be tested and serviced by an Oftec oil registered engineer on an annual basis to ensure their safe and efficient operation.
+It is common practice for purchasers to have systems checked by an engineer immediately upon taking ownership, as stated in most offers to purchase used by conveyancers.
+Boilers and central heating systems should be tested and serviced by a Oftec oil registered engineer on an annual basis to ensure their safe and efficient operation.